mnxenakis/NaVCh_Scaling/README.md

 - Protonate the structure (add hydrogens)
 - Align the principal pore axis of the structure with the z-axis

 Unfortunately, "cleaning" of the .pdb file cannot be fully automated.
-We chose to "clean" .pdb files in the yasara software.
+We chose to "clean" .pdb files in the yasara software (https://www.yasara.org/).

-Protonation is performed by the reduce software.
+Protonation is performed by the reduce software (https://github.com/rlabduke/reduce).

-For the NaVAb molecule, we use the command:
+For the NaVAb molecule, we use the reduce command:

     reduce -noadj 3rvy_clean.pdb > 3rvy_clean_H.pdb

 For any other molecule, we use the command:

     reduce -BUILD -NOHETh "$subdir"_clean.pdb > "$subdir"_clean_H.pdb